California Climate Action Initiative

 Ten of the Seed and Matching Grants also received a Community-Engaged S/Hero Award Supplement to their award, with funding provided by the Strategic Growth Council, to disseminate community engagement methods throughout the state.

-View information about the projects, including abstracts and progress updates, at the link below.
+View information about the projects, including abstracts and progress updates.

 Climate Related Articles